eigenein/python-as3/README.md

 This is an ActionScript to Python AST compiler.
 It parses ActionScript source code and produces an [`ast.Module`](https://docs.python.org/3/library/ast.html#abstract-grammar) instance which can be just normally compiled and executed with standard [`compile`](https://docs.python.org/3/library/functions.html#compile) and [`exec`](https://docs.python.org/3/library/functions.html#exec) functions.

+### Why?

+I needed to run some code from a Flash-based game decompiled by amazing [JPEXS Flash Decompiler](https://github.com/jindrapetrik/jpexs-decompiler).

-#### Disclaimer
+### Disclaimer

-I just needed to execute a specific set of ActionScript scripts produced by amazing [JPEXS Flash Decompiler](https://github.com/jindrapetrik/jpexs-decompiler), and not to build a strict ActionScript compiler.
-So, this implementation may not strictly follow the ActionScript specification.
+The implementation may not strictly follow the ActionScript specification.

 Though, you're welcome to make a pull request to improve it.
-Please, try to follow the code style and add unit tests where it's reasonable.
+Please, try to follow the code style, run `isort` and add unit tests where applicable.

-## Recipes
+### Recipes

-### Interactive shell
+#### Interactive shell

+The package contains a command-line utility to test the interpreter:

 ```text
 $ as3 --shell